ihebkilani/compatibilitystudy/README.md

  * angular_distance = cos^-1(cosine_similarity)/Pi
  * angular_similarity = 1- angular_distance

 Given a POST request, with a body (JSON object) containing the traits of each user : [ {"t1":"value","t2":"value},{"t1":"value","t2":"value}} ].
-We use this data to compute the angular similarity between two users.
+We use this data to compute the angular similarity between two users as mentioned above.
 </p>

 ## Install